The Paul Lynde Halloween Special

 I missed the 1970s by about six months.
 Rare is the time that I feel like I really missed all that much.

 For instance, I have yet to see an episode of one of those "comedy variety" shows that were so popular in those days that I actually find entertaining (not counting the Muppet Show, of course, which was really more of a satire of the genre).
-But one thing I'll say for The Paul Lynde Halloween Special is that it's nowhere near as excruciating as, say, the Star Wars Holiday Special from a couple of years later.
-Few things are.
+One time in about 1991 my parents sat me down and showed me an episode of The Brady Bunch Variety Show and I was suitably horrified.
+What was going on in the seventies, anyway?
+I think that after the Beatles broke up people found themselves leaderless and adrift.

-The show is best known today for being the national TV debut of KISS, a fairly odd choice for a goofy show, since, while it's hard for those of us born AFTER Kiss Meets The Phantom of the Park to imagine, there was a time when people genuinely thought that KISS was scary.
+Today the show is best remembered today for being the national TV debut of KISS.
+The band must have been a fairly odd choice for a goofy show, since, while it's hard for those of us born AFTER Kiss Meets The Phantom of the Park to imagine, this was a time when people genuinely thought that KISS was scary (the way people in the late 90s were actually scared of Marilyn Manson).
 Putting them into a show like this was downright subversive.

-Halloween specials were still sort of a novelty in 1976 - only a couple of others had been made, and the tropes of the genre (the old lady in the spooky house turning out to be nice, someone who hates halloween coming to love it) were not yet in place.
-And yet, this one almost instinctively knew where the genre was heading: it ended with a disco party, which would go on to become "Ending B" in Halloween specials over the next few years, when the genre really came into its golden age.
+Halloween specials were still sort of a novelty in 1976 - only a couple of others had been made, and the tropes of the genre (the old lady in the spooky house turning out to be nice, someone who hates halloween coming to love it) were still not yet in place.
+The long skit about truck drivers still doesn't fit into modern concepts of Halloween, but, this one almost instinctively knew where the genre was heading: it ended with a disco party, which would go on to become "Ending B" in Halloween specials over the next few years, when the genre really came into its golden age.
 In fact, you might say that this was the Halloween special that started it all....

 I will certainly get this Paul Lynde Halloween special form Amazon.